reaper/mongodump/README.md

 ## Installation

+Mongodump works with Rails 3.2.
 Add this line to your application's Gemfile:

     gem 'mongodump'

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install mongodump
+    $ bundle install

 ## Usage